Like many modern programming languages,

 }

-In the above example, Println
+In the above example, Println instead of fmt.Println,

-instead of time.Now
+and Now instead of time.Now must be used.

 Generally, dot imports reduce code readability, so they are not recommended to be used in formal projects.

-in the full form import declaration can be the blank identifier
+The importname in the full form import declaration can be the blank identifier

-).
+(_).
 Such imports are called anonymous imports (some articles elsewhere also call them blank imports).

 The importing source files can't use the exported code elements in anonymously imported packages.